earchibong/Springboot-EC2-Jenkins/README.md

 ## Here are my proposed steps for this configuration:

+To set up a Jenkins CI/CD pipeline for a Java Spring Boot application with MongoDB as the database and Keycloak for security, you can follow the steps below:

+1. Clone the GitHub repository containing the Java Spring Boot application.

-1. Create a Dockerfile for the application.
+2. Create a Dockerfile for the application.

 ```Dockerfile
 # Base image